cunarist/class-transform/README.md

 you _must_ use the `initExposed` function instead of the `new` keyword.
 This is because fields that are marked with `Exposed` don't actually have a valid value upon creation.

+You should also provide an array that contains constructor parameters.

 ```javascript
 import { Exposed, initExposed } from "class-transform";